 A judge failed to recognize or take steps to correct serious problems in the clerk's office involving the mis-filing and loss of legal documents.
-The commission recommended that the judge seek help from the Administrative Office of the
+The commission recommended that the judge seek help from the Administrative Office of the Courts.

-Commission on Judicial Performance Judicial Misconduct - Court Employees Courts.
 [Com. on Jud.
 Performance, Ann.
 Rept.
 (1989), Advisory Letter 23, p.
 25.]